gitter-badger/Buyan/README.md

 this repo speciffically will be try to make an app from another angle and is meant to maybe merge with other repo later on
 hopefuly pouchdb backed bitcoin mining in browser over webrtc should seal the deal with this repo

+btw. workflow for this is
-Copyright (c) 2014 Nikola Mandic
+`lein cljsbuild auto app` from app directory and `gulp watch` from parent dir with chrome devtools(workspaces, source maps) Copyright (c) 2014 Nikola Mandic